lorawan-academy/week7/sketch/README.md

 The above calculations turn a hex value into a byte value.
 In the `HEX_PAIR_TO_BYTE` the `HEX_CHAR_TO_NIBBLE` is called.
 Here a single char is evaluated and changed accordingly.

-`#define ESP_SERIAL_SPEED 9600`
+`#define ESP8266_SERIAL_SPEED 9600`

-The standard baudrate of most ESP8266-01 module is 115200.
-This can be permanently changed by communicating to the device directly and using the following command: **AT+UART_DEF=9600,8,1,0,0** (Note: The default speed cannot be used with the explorer board, as its serial port can only handle up to 57600).
+In the above define you fill in the baud rate you set before.

 `#define ACCESS_POINTS 3`

 `#define SF_WIFI_BSSID_SIZE 6`

-`byte aps[ACCESS_POINTS][SF_WIFI_BSSID_SIZE];`
+`#define WAIT_TO_SEND 300000`

 The above declarations are another important part of the code.
 They define the number of Bssid's that are scanned for.
 By changing the value of `ACCESS_POINTS` you can scan for more Bssid's.
+And the `WAIT_TO_SEND` sets the amount of time in between scan cycles.

 ### Flow of the program